Table of Contents

 Back to Top

-Meanwhile, the Student's Representative Council had passed a report to the SUC as early as 1979 urging it to form an official college alumni department.
+Meanwhile, the Student's Representative Council had passed a report to the Student Union Corporation (SUC) as early as 1979 urging it to form an official college alumni department.
 Dr. Mitminger, who was President of the college in 1980, had suggested that the SUC establish a new alumni association and assist with the start-up funding.
 In 1981, Cal Haddad, now Dean of Students, submitted a memo to Keith McIntyre, then acting President and ex-officio chairman of the SUC, in further support of the SRC initiative.
 His investigations had shown that other colleges, like Mohawk, were beginning the process of investigating official alumni offices rather than performing the duties as part of another department.

 - Mohawk College Alumni Association Ad Hoc Committee